Traffic accident reports

 Who can apply for a traffic accident report?

-How to apply for a traffic accident report
+Apply for a traffic accident report

 To apply for a traffic accident report, complete the online Vehicle Accident Information Application Form: